What does the symbol of the chalice mean?

 What are the First Sunday lunches all about?

-Everyone is invited to stay after church and have lunch in the Fellowship Hall.
+Currently our First Sunday lunches are suspended.
+When they occur, everyone is invited to stay after church and have lunch in the Fellowship Hall.
 The lunch is provided by kind members volunteering their time and resources - usually five or six folks will get together - and can be anything from soup and sandwiches to something more elaborate.
 Those attending will then contribute money proportional to what they might have spent at a restaurant.
 It's a great way to get to know folks and help the church at the same time.
 Questions about volunteering?
 Contact the Church Office.

 What about accessibility?